RogerNoel/NodeJS_Becode_Tool/README.md

 # ReadMe

+## Warning !
+This is a an evolution of my roger_pwnd package.

 ## What is it ?
-This roger_pwnd utility is an e-mail checker; it checks wether an e-mail address has been corrupted or not.
+This charliecheckpwnd utility is an e-mail checker; it checks wether an e-mail address has been corrupted or not.
 In affirmative case, it will display the domain name where the e-mail adress was corrupted.

 ## How to use it ?
-Just type 'roger_pwnd' (without curly quotes) followed by the e-mail adress to check, for example:
+Just type 'charliecp' (without curly quotes) followed by the e-mail adress to check, for example:
-*roger_pwnd youradress@whatever.com*
+*charliecp youradress@whatever.com*
 The module will first check the syntax validity of the e-mail adress, in case of invalid entry,
 *This e-mail is not valid; please check syntax.*
 will be displayed.